Sharonwanjiru392/simple_shell/README.md

 0x16.
 C - Simple Shell

-The project has been done by Sharon Wanjiru and Callistus Namurende.
+This project has been done by Sharon Wanjiru and Callistus Namurende.